Heritage Recognitions at USF

 Date: October

 History: While we celebrate Pride Month in June, we also celebrate LGBTQ+ Heritage Month in October, which was first observed in the U.S. in 1994.
-As Pride Month is in June, and USF's academic calendar ends in May, we are excited to announce our very own inaugural "Out-tober" Queer Heritage Month as a way for our campus community to recognize, honor, and celebrate the queer identities, history, and culture of our community members.
+As Pride Month is in June, and USF's academic calendar ends in May, we are excited to announce our very own inaugural "Out-tober" LGBT+ Heritage Month as a way for our campus community to recognize, honor, and celebrate the queer identities, history, and culture of our community members.
 "Out-tober" is named as such to recognize National Coming Out Day on October 11th.
-This year's theme draws inspration from 1980's queer punk.
+This year's theme draws inspiration from 1980's queer punk.

 Local Bay Area resources: